Beware of Grinches: Spot Holiday Scams

 Keep Safe this Holiday Season

-Fraud can happen to anyone at anytime, but the Holiday Season brings an expected spike.
+Fraud can happen to anyone at any time, but the Holiday Season brings an expected spike.
 Being wary and researching isn't the only way to stave off holiday fraud!
 Keep a close eye on your accounts, especially during the spending frenzy, as it's easy for unauthorized charges to go unchecked during the busy season.
 Set up account alerts like fraud and transactions to be notified every time your card is used, helping you quickly identify fraud.
 CWCU members can also take advantage of IDProtect®, a personal identity theft monitoring and resolution service.
 If you believe you've been targeted by fraud, it's important to act quickly.
 Contact your financial institution, report the scam through the BBB, and if applicable, report to your local authorities and/or the Federal Trade Commission (FTC).